Successful treatment for OCD in young adults requires uncovering root causes.

 27% of people who seek treatment for OCD also meet the criteria for a substance use disorder.

-What is treatment for OCD like?
+What Is Treatment for OCD Like?

 If you’re diagnosed with young adult OCD, the next step is to research treatment options.
 A healthcare provider can offer suggestions for researching therapy, outpatient care, or OCD residential treatment.
 Either outpatient OCD treatment centers or OCD residential treatment centers can provide comprehensive care for this disorder.
 However, longer-term care—three months or more—has been shown to be most effective in producing successful and sustainable outcomes.